pygplates.FeatureCollection¶

 -

-instance with cloned versions of this collection’s features.
-And the cloned features (in the cloned collection) are each created with a uniqueFeatureId
+FeatureCollectioninstance with cloned versions of this collection’s features.
+And the cloned features (in the cloned collection) are each created with a uniqueFeatureId.

 -